-Schools already providing the NSLP do not need to submit an Application of Intent for the following school year as they are already an approved program sponsor or are operating under an approved sponsor.
+Schools already providing the NSLP do not need to submit an Application of Intent to Participate for the following school year as they are already an approved program sponsor or are operating under an approved sponsor.

-The USDA and USBE Child Nutrition Programs provide many program resources to help sponsors operate a successful program.
+The United States Department of Agriculture (USDA) and the Utah State Board of Education (USBE) Child Nutrition Programs (CNP) provide many program resources to help sponsors operate a successful program.

-Reimbursement is based on meals served to children eligible at the established free, reduced, and paid rate.
+Reimbursements are based on meals served to children eligible at the established free, reduced, and paid rate.
 State reimbursement is distributed on a per lunch basis to public schools only.

-*Severe Need Lunch Reimbursement (School Food Authority):
+Severe Need Lunch Reimbursement: School Food Authority (SFA):

 In coordination with the United States Department of Agriculture (USDA) Food and Nutrition Service (FNS), the Utah State Board of Education (USBE) Child Nutrition Program distributes policy memorandums to provide guidance and clarification on program requirements and regulations..

-School Meals Policy
+School Meals: Policy

 The Administrative Review covers two critical areas and several general program areas.
 The objective of the review is to determine program compliance, provide technical assistance, address items requiring corrective action, and assess fiscal action (as applicable).
 Follow-up and high risk SFAs may require additional reviews within the three-year cycle.

-Critical areas: Meal Access and Reimbursement (PS1); Certification and Benefit Issuance Process (PS2)
+Meal Access and Reimbursement (PS1); Certification and Benefit Issuance Process (PS2)

-General areas: Resource Management, Civil Rights, SFA On-site Monitoring, Local School Wellness Policy and School Meal Environment, Smart Snacks in School, Professional Standards, Water Availability, Food Safety, Storage, Buy American Provision, Reporting, Recordkeeping, National School Breakfast Program and Summer Food Service Program Outreach
+Resource Management, Civil Rights, SFA On-site Monitoring, Local School Wellness Policy and School Meal Environment, Smart Snacks in School, Professional Standards, Water Availability, Food Safety, Storage, Buy American Provision, Reporting, Recordkeeping, National School Breakfast Program and Summer Food Service Program Outreach